AOSC-Tracking/telegram-desktop/cmake/external/glib/cppgir/docs/cppgir.md

   As such, a great many calls might then fail at runtime.
 So, if combined with `--expected` all those calls will use the above error return type.

+* `--const-method`:
+  Mark (almost) all generated methods in generated wrappers as `const`.
+  Alternatively, perhaps more recommended, see also the helper `gi:cs_ptr` type.

+* `--class-args` _MIN_OPTIONAL_:
+  If >= 0, minimum number of non-required arguments that triggers generation of a `CallArgs` signature variant (see below for details).

+* `--basic-container`:
+  Also generate a collection signature for an input collection of basic type (e.g. `int`, etc).
+See below for some details and discussion.

 * `--output-top`:
   Also generate convenience `.cpp` and `.hpp` files in root output directory per namespace, as may be useful for some build tool setups.